Randomized Value Functions via Posterior State-Abstraction Sampling

 In this work, we offer an affirmative answer to the first question and provide an empirically-supported hypothesis to the second.
 In addressing the former, we build upon an existing line of work that grounds (both theoretically and empirically) the efficient learning of optimal behavior through an agent's representation of epistemic uncertainty over its environment~\citep{russo2016information,osband2016deep,russo2018learning,o2018uncertainty,osband2019deep}.
 Informally, it is the agent's resolution of this uncertainty that naturally fosters deep exploration and provably-efficient learning.
 Adopting this perspective, we assert that an agent must maintain an explicit belief over the state abstraction that underlies the environment.
 This belief can then be coupled with a conditional posterior over abstract-state values to render the agent's full uncertainty over the optimal value function.
 As for when it is advantageous to incorporate this factored posterior, we empirically demonstrate considerable performance gains when an agent engages with multiple tasks in the same environment, all supported by a single, underlying state abstraction.

 The paper proceeds as follows: in Section \ref{sec:rank}, we formulate the problem and clarify our setting where the optimal value function admits a natural state abstraction, which we formalize as exhibiting low-rank structure.
-We then discuss related work and background in Sections \ref{sec:related} and \ref{sec:back}, respectively, before introducing our approach, Posterior State-abstraction Sampling (\name), in Section \ref{sec:appr}.
+We then introduce our approach, Posterior State-abstraction Sampling (\name), in Section \ref{sec:appr}.
 We conclude with illustrative experiments in contextual-bandit problems, exploring both the single-task and multi-task learning settings (Sections \ref{sec:exps} and \ref{sec:conc}).
 Due to space constraints, we defer a full presentation of background material and related work to the appendix.